BAEN - Biological & Ag Engr

 BAEN 622 Unit Operations in Food Processing

 Credits 3.
 2 Lecture Hours.
 2 Lab Hours.
 Design of food process engineering systems; basic concepts of rheology and physical properties of foods; fundamentals of heat and mass transfer and process control.
-Prerequisites: Fluid Mechanics, Thermodynamics, Fluid Dynamics.
+Prerequisites: Graduate classification.

 BAEN 625 Advances in Food Process Engineering